minio/docs/source/operations/concepts/architecture.rst

 MinIO automatically groups drives in the pool into :ref:`erasure sets <minio-ec-erasure-set>`.
    Erasure sets are the foundational component of MinIO :ref:`availability and resiliency <minio_availability-resiliency>`.
-   MinIO stripes erasure sets across the nodes in the pool to maintain even distribution of erasure set drives.
+   MinIO stripes erasure sets symmetrically across the nodes in the pool to maintain even distribution of erasure set drives.
-   MinIO then shards objects into data and parity blocks based on the deployment :ref:`parity <minio-ec-parity>` and distributes them across an erasure set.
+   MinIO then partitions objects into data and parity shards based on the deployment :ref:`parity <minio-ec-parity>` and distributes them across an erasure set.

    For a more complete discussion of MinIO redundancy and healing, see :ref:`minio-erasure-coding`.